James Schley Hook: Life

 His father removed to Augusta, Georgia, when his son was six years old, where he received a fair and liberal education.
 He studied law and was admitted to the bar two months before he was eighteen years old, removed to Sandersville, Washington County, Georgia, and immediately entered upon a large and lucrative practice.

 In 1861 he was elected a member of the state legislature and bore an active part in the legislation of the session.
 He volunteered his services at the outbreak of the Civil War but was not permitted to enlist because of physical disability.
 In 1862 he succeeded Judge William W. Holt as Judge of the Superior Courts of the Middle Circuit, holding this place until 1867.

-He was an elector on the Douglas and Johnson presidential ticket in 1860; was repeatedly suggested for Congress, but having little taste for political life he always urged some one else and got out of the way; was elected a member of the Constitutional Convention of 1865; was suggested at different times for governor and for the United States Senate; removed to Augusta in 1867 and a few years later formed a law partnership with Ex-Judge W. W. Montgomery of the Supreme Court.
+He was an elector on the Douglas and Johnson presidential ticket in 1860; was repeatedly suggested for Congress, but having little taste for political life he always urged someone else and got out of the way; was elected a member of the Constitutional Convention of 1865; was suggested at different times for governor and for the United States Senate; removed to Augusta in 1867 and a few years later formed a law partnership with Ex-Judge W. W. Montgomery of the Supreme Court.
 In 1887 he was appointed state superintendent of education by Governor John B. Gordon, and upon the expiration of his term in 1890 he resumed the practice of the law in Atlanta.
 He died in 1907.